EARnagram/lessons/sec1/js_objects/lesson/README.md

 };
 ```

-Just so you know, `obJecht.callForMomma` is a _custom method_ created by us - again, we'll get to methods in MUCH greater depth later.
+`obJecht.callForMomma` is a _custom method_ created by us - it's like any other function, but attached to `obJecht` under the name `callForMomma`.

 > His bald head became a thick mane of brown hair: